Hihaheho/Cizen/guides/getting_started.md

 > The first argument of the two callbacks is a saga ID, and we'll use it [later](#multiple-stacks) in this guide.

-`Cizen.Automaton.perform/2` performs the given effect synchronously and returns the result of the effect.
+`Cizen.Automaton.perform/1` performs the given effect synchronously and returns the result of the effect.

 > See [Effect](effect.html) for details.

 The following code in `spawn/2` subscribes two event types `Push` and `Pop`:

-    perform id, %All{effects: [
+    perform %All{effects: [
       %Subscribe{event_filter: Filter.new(
         fn %Push{} -> true end
       )},